 It’s time to book in a digital declutter.
 As much as our physical spaces need to be well maintained and clutter-free, so do our digital ones.
 This guide will help you to declutter your digital life so you can work more efficiently and get more done.

-We’ll go through all areas of the tech world, from your phone, to how you store files.
+I’ll go through all areas of the tech world, from your phone, to how you store files.
 This guide is long, so click one of the areas below if you want to skip to a certain section.
 If not, you can start from the beginning.

 Pick which areas of your digital life you want to declutter: